app-enhance/ae-core/README.md

 # App Enhance
-This project is group of correct (in my opition) programing practicies which helps to build better applications with small effort.
+This project helps to build better applications with small effort.
 It address common problems which appears in real applications and tries implement wide known solutions as a ready to use components like DDD building blocks, CQRS, events mechanism etc.